 About the Presenter

 Amy Blake, LCSW has a private practice in Maine.
 She specializes in Relationship Therapy and in treating attachment wounding and trauma.
 She has trained in and worked with the DNMS since 2013.
 She has trained in and uses EMDR, Accelerated Resolution Therapy, Grove Metaphor Therapy and clinical hypnosis in her work with individuals.
 For more information about Amy, visit her website.

 Webinar Dates & Times

-Group Discount: Three or more therapists can register together and take a $25/person discount.
-Email Lynn James the following information on each attendee: Name (as it should appear on the CE certificate), License, License #, Address, Cell phone #, and Email address.
-Lynn will email you a Coupon Code that can be applied in a single group payment.
+Group Discount: Three or more therapists can register together and take a US$25/person discount.
+Email Amy Blake the following information on each attendee: Name (as it should appear on the CE certificate), License, License #, Address, Cell phone #, and Email address.
+She will email you a Coupon Code that can be applied in a single group payment.

-Student Discount: If you’re a graduate student or intern on track to become a licensed psychotherapist, you can get a $50 discount.
-Email proof of your student status to Lynn James and she’ll email a Coupon Code to use when you register.
+Student Discount: If you’re a graduate student or intern on track to become a licensed psychotherapist, you can get a US$50 discount.
+Email proof of your student status to Amy Blake and she’ll email a Coupon Code to use when you register.

 Workshop Cancellation Policy

 If you register then need to cancel, call or email the DNMS Institute, to let us know.
 We will issue you a full refund minus a US$25 processing fee.
 Reach us at 210-561-7881 or firstname.lastname@example.org